Final report for FNC19-1186

 Educational & Outreach Activities

-Our results to-date have been a bit surprising.
+Our results were a bit surprising to us.
 We had spoken to several marketing experts prior to this implementation and had hypothesized which methods we expected to be the most successful.
 For instance, we expected Google Ads to be very efficient after speaking to the Ohio Beef Council; they actually decreased their social media advertising and increased their usage of Google Ads (specifically using display ads on YouTube and other similar sites).

 We also hypothesized that support media, such as billboard advertising would do well.
 We have used yard signs in the past and those did really well at attracting new customers.
 Since this billboard was much larger, designed by experts, and placed in a heavily popular area, we expected our initial cost to be easily recovered.
 We suspect the reason the yard signs might have worked well was because it flooded the target market with our name and this constantly reminded drivers about our product — rather than just one passing thought on a billboard.

-We are excited about our remaining two advertising channels — Social Media and Broadcast advertising.
-We are in the middle of our Facebook campaign and we have seen extraordinary results.
+We hypothesized that social media advertising wouldn’t be as successful due to advice we had previously noted above.
+However, this showed extraordinary results for us and was very easy to implement.
 To date, our website traffic, social media following, and sales have seen uncharacteristic growth.
 This surprised us because we had been cautioned by marketing experts and research (Danaher and Dagger 2013) about the effectiveness of social media marketing.
+COVID-19 hit during the middle of the our campaign, but the growth trends started before this time and sky-rocketed from there.